1896 U.S. National Championships (tennis)

-List of champions of the 1896 U.S. National Championships tennis tournament (now known as the US Open).
-The men's tournament was held from 17 August to 26 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 17 June to 20 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
-It was the 17th U.S. National Championships and the second Grand Slam tournament of the year.
+The 1896 U.S. National Championships (now known as the US Open) was a tennis tournament that took place in June and August of 1896.
+The women's tournament was held from June 17 to June 20 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 17 to August 26 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
+It was the 16th U.S. National Championships and the second Grand Slam tournament of the year.